U-D-AY/AI-15_AI-Powered_Story_Generator_for_Kids_Using_Imges_As_Input/README.md

 ```
 ### Challenges and Solutions
 - We have a major issue with response time of the model, later we some how minimize the response time
+### Credits and References

+- Team Codgnan: Special thanks to the talented and dedicated team members of Codgnan for their continuous support, collaboration, and technical expertise.
+Their commitment to innovation and problem-solving was instrumental in bringing this project to life.

+- VR Faculty: Our heartfelt gratitude to the VR faculty for providing guidance, resources, and encouragement throughout the hackathon.
+Their mentorship has played a key role in shaping our approach and ensuring the success of this project.

+- Coordinators: A big thank you to the coordinators who organized and managed the hackathon, ensuring a smooth and efficient process.
+Their leadership and coordination were critical in making this event successful and impactful.

+- Together, their contributions helped in turning this vision into a reality, and we are truly grateful for their involvement in this hackathon.